 Interviews are required by the BA Completion program, most MA programs, the PsyD program, and all PhD programs.
 After all the documents have been received, qualified applicants will be contacted to arrange an interview.
 Most interviews will be conducted during the months of February and March.
 An in-person interview is preferred by most programs; however, an interview by phone or web may suffice for students living outside a 500-mile radius of the Institute or for students in exceptional circumstances.
 The interview structure and format vary according to program.

 - Applicants to M.A. programs must have a B.A. or B.S. from a regionally accredited institution.
+Program - or discipline - specific accreditation cannnot be substituted for regional accreditation.

 - Those applying to Ph.D. programs must have an M.A. or its equivalent from a regionally accredited institution in an appropriate discipline.
+Program - or discipline - specific accreditation cannnot be substituted for regional accreditation.

 - Students with an M.A. in an unrelated field may be admitted to a Ph.D. program with additional course requirements.